luumsk/wids2024/README.md

 ## Paper

-For a detailed explanation of our methodology, findings, and insights, please refer to our paper: [TBA]()
+For a detailed explanation of our methodology, findings, and insights, please refer to our conference paper: [https://doi.org/10.1109/EDM61683.2024.10615210](https://doi.org/10.1109/EDM61683.2024.10615210).
+We are excited to share that our paper, "Harnessing Ensemble Machine Learning Models for Timely Diagnosis of Breast Cancer Metastasis: A Case Study on CatBoost, XGBoost, and LGBM," has been awarded 3rd place in the "Health Informatics and Digital Humanities" category: https://edm.ieeesiberia.org/result-2024/

 ## Contact

-For any queries regarding the project, please contact us at [luuminsaokhue@gmail.com].
+For any queries regarding the project, please contact us at [khue.luu@g.nsu.ru].

 Thank you for visiting our repository!